LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 Transactions are basic units representing the creation or transfer of values in a blockchain and make up a significant payload of every block appended to it.
-Transactions and their metadata last the entire lifetime of the blockchain, so once appended and accepted by the majority of the network, cannot be altered or deleted without a major coordinated event like a hard fork.
+Transactions and their metadata are immutable last the lifetime of the blockchain, so once appended and accepted by the majority of the network, cannot be altered or deleted without a major coordinated event like a hard fork.